-Vistaview windows, an exclusive Airstream feature, allow for interior lighting while maintaining privacy and are equipped with integral shades.
+Vista view windows are double paned, allow for interior lighting while maintaining privacy and are equipped with integral shades.

-Factory recommended awnings give

-shade during trips and rallies.
+Factory recommended awnings give shade during trips and rallies.
 They are easy to operate and can be installed by your dealer.

 The aluminum construction of your trailer creates a radio-shield and you will need outside antennas for perfect reception.
+This can be accomplished by a whip radio antenna or T.V. antenna with an auto coupler.

-Your Excella is equipped with a motor-ized TV antenna.
-An Auto Coupler enables you to utilize your T.V. antenna for AM-FM radio reception.
+An auto coupler (optional) enables you to utilize your T.V. antenna for AM-FM radio reception.